Aliases for DAXX Gene

 GeneCards Summary for DAXX Gene

-DAXX (Death-Domain Associated Protein) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Akt Signaling.
+DAXX (Death Domain Associated Protein) is a Protein Coding gene.
+Diseases associated with DAXX include Thalassemias, Alpha-.
+Among its related pathways are p38 MAPK Signaling Pathway (WikiPathways) and TWEAK Pathway.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.

 UniProtKB/Swiss-Prot for DAXX Gene